The Muppet Show: 7 Fascinating Facts About the Beloved TV Series

 The original Muppet Show — including stars Kermit the Frog and Miss Piggy — is coming to the Disney+ streaming service this week.
 Photo: Ilya S. Savenok/Getty Images

 On Sept.
-5, 1976, The Muppet Show — complete with its trademark musical opening — premièred, launching Kermit the Frog, Miss Piggy, Gonzo, Fozzie Bear and the rest of the beloved gang into the pop culture stratosphere.
+5, 1976, The Muppet Show — complete with its trademark musical opening — premiered, launching Kermit the Frog, Miss Piggy, Gonzo, Fozzie Bear and the rest of the beloved gang into the pop culture stratosphere.

-And in anticipation of its streaming release, we looked back through the history of the series to find seven fascinating facts you might not know about The Muppet Show.
+To celebrate the milestone anniversary, we looked back through the history of the series to find seven fascinating facts you might not know about The Muppet Show.

 Kermit the Thing